Originate/replay-android/README.md

 ### ReplayAPIManager

-ReplayAPIManager help dealing with the event requests sending to server.
+ReplayAPIManager helps generating the requests and sending them to server.

 ### ReplayQueue